semgrep/semgrep-docs/docs/getting-started.md

        ```bash
        docker run --rm -v "%cd%:/src" returntocorp/semgrep semgrep login
        ```
     2. A modal appears after logging in to SCP.
-Create an account, known as an **organization** in Semgrep Cloud Platform.
-Note that you can set up organizations to integrate with GitHub accounts (both personal and org account types) or GitLab accounts after completing this procedure.
+Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-    3. After creating an account in the previous step, you can return to the CLI and run the following command to start a scan using recommended Semgrep rules:
+    3. After creating an account in the previous step, you can return to the CLI and run a scan:
+       ```bash
+       docker run --rm -v "%cd%:/src" returntocorp/semgrep semgrep ci
+       ```

 </TabItem>